Reviews You Can Rely On

 tripod - once we got used to them, twist locks like those found on the 3...

 Tripods with shorter flick locks are easier to grab in one hand and open up with ease.
 For example, the two Amazon Basics models could be set up in 18 seconds alongside the Phopik 77.
-The Manfrotto MT190 was set up in a mere 15 seconds.
-Ultimately, you'll intimately learn the fastest way to set up your tripod- whichever option you choose.
-Some need those precious seconds to get the photo — others will value this less.
+You'll become intimately familiar with setting up your tripod, so it's really just a learning curve.
+But some photographers will need those precious seconds to get the photo, while others will value this less.

 tripod - while most flick locks encourage speedy leg extension, budget...